isabella232/mimosa/DEVELOPERS.md

     gcloud config set project $MIMOSA_GCP_PROJECT

-Enable Firestore in Native Mode in your new project.
-For now, any region is fine:
+Enable Firestore in your new project by going to this URL:

     https://console.cloud.google.com/firestore

+When prompted select "Native Mode" then choose a region.
+Choose one close to you if you have no other preference.

 Configure docker to work with GCP for cloud run: